Resources by Topic:

 Check out the #edcamp hashtag on Twitter to stay up-to-date with news and resources.
 Also, visit the Edcamp wiki’s complete edcamp calendar for a full list of upcoming Edcamps.
-You can find an abbreviated list of upcoming events in the United States in Canada on Edutopia’s events page, updated weekly.

 Download logo files, and look at the logos for other events.
-(The Edcamp logo was created by Lorenzo Ibarra and is licensed under a Creative Commons Attribution Share-Alike Noncommercial 3.0 License; you can use it as is or adapt it for your event.
+(The Edcamp logo was created by Lorenzo Ibarra and is licensed under a Creative Commons Attribution Share-Alike Noncommercial 3.0 License; you can use it as is or adapt it for your event).

 The Edcamp Foundation put together this brief research report, a qualitative analysis of the Edcamp phenomenon.

 - Peer-Reviewed Journal Article on Edcamp’s Impact (Jeff Carpenter, 2016)

 Jeff Carpenter explores the impact of Edcamp events on teacher practice.

 - Just for Fun: The Epic Edcamp Lip Dub (Bill Selak, 2013)